nubbthedestroyer/docker-workshop/exercises/15-working-with-configmaps/Readme.md

 To read the value in the logger configmap: `kubectl get configmap/logger -o yaml`

 To edit the value, we can run `kubectl edit configmap/logger`

-### Understand how to call a configmap from a deployment